sphinx-doc/sphinx/Doc-3k/howto/sockets.rst

 empty) of the corresponding list you passed in.
 And if you put a socket in more than one input list, it will only be (at most) in one output list.

-If a socket is in the output readable list, you can be as-close-to-certain-as- we-ever-get-in-this-business that a ``recv`` on that socket will return *something*.
+If a socket is in the output readable list, you can be as-close-to-certain-as-we-ever-get-in-this-business that a ``recv`` on that socket will return *something*.
 Same idea for the writable list.
 You'll be able to send *something*.
 Maybe not all you want to, but *something* is better than nothing.
 (Actually, any reasonably healthy socket will return as writable - it just means outbound network buffer space is available.)

 If you have a "server" socket, put it in the potential_readers list.
 If it comes out in the readable list, your ``accept`` will (almost certainly) work.
 If you